rydmike/flex_seed_scheme/README.md

       tones: FlexTones.vivid(Brightness.dark),
     );
 ```
-Separate key colors as seeds for the primary, secondary and tertiary colors in `ColorScheme` can
+You can use separate key colors as seeds to generate the primary, secondary and tertiary tonal
-be provided to seed them from different key colors.
-If no key color for `secondaryKey` and/or
+palettes.
+If no key color for `secondaryKey` and/or `tertiaryKey` are provided, they use
-`tertiaryKey` are provided, they use `primaryKey` color as their seed color value.
+`primaryKey` color as their seed color value.

 If you only specify `primaryKey` color as seed, and no custom `tones` configuration, identical
 `ColorScheme` result to `ColorScheme.fromSeed` is produced.